derondi/COLA26/cola-mqsim/README.md

 11. **Bandwidth:** The total bandwidth delivered by the SSD Device in bytes per second.
 12. **Bandwidth_Read:** The total read bandwidth delivered by the SSD Device in bytes per second.
 13. **Bandwidth_Write:** The total write bandwidth delivered by the SSD Device in bytes per second.
-14. **Device_Response_Time:** The average SSD device response time for a request, in nanoseconds.
+14. **Device_Response_Time:** The average SSD device response time for a request, in microseconds.
 This is defined as the time between enqueueing the request in the I/O submission queue, and removing it from the I/O completion queue.
+15. **Device_Response_Time_Read:** The average SSD device read response time for a request, in microseconds.
+16. **Device_Response_Time_Write:** The average SSD device write response time for a request, in microseconds.
-15. **Min_Device_Response_Time:** The minimum SSD device response time for a request, in nanoseconds.
+17. **Min_Device_Response_Time:** The minimum SSD device response time for a request, in microseconds.
-16. **Max_Device_Response_Time:** The maximum SSD device response time for a request, in nanoseconds.
+18. **Max_Device_Response_Time:** The maximum SSD device response time for a request, in microseconds.
-17. **End_to_End_Request_Delay:** The average delay between generating an I/O request and receiving a corresponding answer.
+19. **End_to_End_Request_Delay:** The average delay between generating an I/O request and receiving a corresponding answer.
 This is defined as the difference between the request arrival time, and its removal time from the I/O completion queue.
 Note that the request arrival_time is the same as the request enqueue_time, when using the multi-queue properties of NVMe drives.
-18. **Min_End_to_End_Request_Delay:** The minimum end-to-end request delay.
+20. **Min_End_to_End_Request_Delay:** The minimum end-to-end request delay.
-19. **Max_End_to_End_Request_Delay:** The maximum end-to-end request delay.
+21. **Max_End_to_End_Request_Delay:** The maximum end-to-end request delay.

 ### SSDDevice
 The output parameters in the SSDDevice category contain values for:
 1. Average transaction times at a lower abstraction level (SSDDevice.IO_Stream)
+2. Statistics for the ECC engine
-2. Statistics for the flash transaction layer (FTL)
+3. Statistics for the flash transaction layer (FTL)
-3. Statistics for each queue in the SSD's internal flash Transaction Scheduling Unit (TSU): In the TSU exists a User_Read_TR_Queue, a User_Write_TR_Queue, a Mapping_Read_TR_Queue, a Mapping_Write_TR_Queue, a GC_Read_TR_Queue, a GC_Write_TR_queue, a GC_Erase_TR_Queue for each combination of channel and package.
+4. Statistics for each queue in the SSD's internal flash Transaction Scheduling Unit (TSU): In the TSU exists a User_Read_TR_Queue, a User_Write_TR_Queue, a Mapping_Read_TR_Queue, a Mapping_Write_TR_Queue, a GC_Read_TR_Queue, a GC_Write_TR_queue, a GC_Erase_TR_Queue for each combination of channel and package.
-4. For each package: the fraction of time in the exclusive memory command execution, exclusive data transfer, overlapped memory command execution and data transfer, and idle mode.
+5. For each package: the fraction of time in the exclusive memory command execution, exclusive data transfer, overlapped memory command execution and data transfer, and idle mode.

-## References
-[1] A. Tavakkol et al., "MQSim: A Framework for Enabling Realistic Studies of Modern Multi-Queue SSD Devices," FAST, pp. 49 - 66, 2018.

-[2] M. Jung and M. T. Kandemir, "Sprinkler: Maximizing Resource Utilization in Many-chip Solid State Disks," HPCA, pp. 524-535, 2014.

-[3] A. Tavakkol  et al., "Performance Evaluation of Dynamic Page Allocation Strategies in SSDs," ACM TOMPECS, pp. 7:1--7:33, 2016.

-[4] B. Van Houdt, "A Mean Field Model for a Class of Garbage Collection Algorithms in Flash-based Solid State Drives," SIGMETRICS, pp. 191-202, 2013.

-[5] Y. Li et al., "Stochastic Modeling of Large-Scale Solid-State Storage Systems: Analysis, Design Tradeoffs and Optimization," SIGMETRICS, pp. 179-190, 2013.

-[6] P. Desnoyers, "Analytic Modeling of SSD Write Performance", SYSTOR, pp. 12:1-12:10, 2012.

-[7] J. Lee et al., "Preemptible I/O Scheduling of Garbage Collection for Solid State Drives," Vol. 32, No. 2, pp. 247-260, 2013.

-[8] J. S. Bucy et al., "The DiskSim Simulation Environment Version 4.0 Reference Manual", CMU Tech Rep. CMU-PDL-08-101, 2008.

-[9] Micron Technology, Inc., "Wear Leveling in NAND Flash Memory", Application Note AN1822, 2010.